andrew2020wit/bilingua-dealer/README.md

 See also: [https://github.com/andrew2020wit/dsl-dictionary-parser](https://github.com/andrew2020wit/dsl-dictionary-parser)

 At the moment Dictionary functionality isn't  optimized for mobile (small screens).
 You have to use a large screen.

-In my case, the dictionary is about 130MB in size (three united dictionaries), and the performance is quite good.
-You don't need a top-end computer for this.

 It shows only first 1000 favorite examples (sorted by ToDoTime);